Oakland launches guaranteed pay plan for low-income people - WTMJ

 Associated Press

-SACRAMENTO, Calif.
-(AP) — The mayor of Oakland, California on Tuesday announced a privately funded program that will give low-income families of color $500 per month with no rules on how they can spend it,

-The program is the latest example of “guaranteed income,” an idea that giving poor people a set amount of money each month to ease the stresses of poverty that contribute to poor health and hinder their ability to find full-time work.
+The program is the latest experiment with a “guaranteed income,” an idea that giving poor people a set amount of money each month helps ease the stresses of poverty that often lead to poor health while hindering their ability to find full-time work.

-The idea isn’t new, but it’s gotten a lot of attention lately after a some mayors have launched small, temporary programs across the country in a coordinated effort to convince Congress to adopt the program nationally.
+The idea isn’t new, but it’s having a revival across the U.S. after some mayors launched small, temporary programs across the country in a coordinated campaign to convince Congress to adopt a national guaranteed income program.

-The first program was launched three years ago in Stockton, California, led by former Mayor Michael Tubbs.
-Tubbs has said about six similar programs in other cities should be up and running by the summer.
+The first program launched in 2019 in Stockton, California, led by former Mayor Michael Tubbs.
+Tubbs, who founded the group Mayors for a Guaranteed Income, has said about six similar programs in other cities should be up and running by the summer.

 The reason: White households in Oakland on average make about three times as much annually than black households, according to the Oakland Equity Index.
 It’s also a nod to the legacy of the Black Panther Party, the political movement that was founded in Oakland in the 1960s.